VaneUI

 <Card filled primary>

-{/* This Badge renders red (danger), not inherited from Card */}
+{/* This Badge renders red (danger), unaffected by the Card */}

 <Badge>Alert</Badge>